pawel-0skill/ESP32-Timer-Gate/README.md

 Related repo - ESP32-Timer-GUI, to be done.

 Steps:

+0. 100% - learn how to code Arduino in VSC with Platform.io on ESP32
 1. 0% - learn interrupts
 2. 0% - re-learn VL53L0
 3. 0% - learn ESP-NOW